Artificial intelligence (AI) - the ability of a digital computer.

 Some authors offer the Turing test as a definition of intelligence.
 Although Turing himself said that the computer which should be described as intelligence, his test could fail if it was unable to successfully mimic the human.
 For example, why does an intelligent robot designed to monitor mining on the moon need to pass itself off as a human being in conversation?
 If an intellectual unit can fail a test, then the test cannot serve as a definition of intelligence.
 It is also doubtful that passing the test will actually show that the computer is intellectual, pointed out information theorist Claude Shannon and AI pioneer John McCarthy.
 Shannon and McCarthy argued that it was theoretically possible to design a machine with complete canned answers to all the questions that the questioner could ask within a certain period of time.
 Like cutie, this machine will answer the interviewer's questions by looking at the appropriate responses on a huge table.
 This objection shows that a system without any intelligence can pass the Turing test.

 In fact, AI has no real definition of intelligence to offer, even in a paradigm shift.
-Mice are intelligence, but what must artificial intelligence achieve before researchers claim this level of success?
+Mice are intelligent, but what must artificial intelligence achieve before researchers claim this level of success?
 When an artificial system is considered intelligent in the absence of reasonably accurate criteria, there is no objective way to tell whether an AI research program has succeeded or failed.
 One of the consequences of failing to build a satisfactory standard of AI intelligence is that whenever researchers achieve a goal of AI - for example, a program that summarizes newspaper articles or beats world chess - critics may say “this is not intelligence!
-"Responding to the problem of defining Marvin Minsky's intelligence is like maintaining a turret like him - that intelligence is just our name for the mental process of solving any problem we don't understand."
+"Responding to the problem of defining Marvin Minsky's intelligence is like maintaining a turret-like him - that intelligence is just our name for the mental process of solving any problem we don't understand."
 It will disappear as soon as it is discovered.

 BJ Copeland